Go to Content 1 Go to Home 2 Go to Navigation 3 Go to Search 4 Go to Sitemap 5

 In-depth analysis

-Furthermore, the Commissioner emphasised that Brazilian competition law, particularly under the general clause set out in Article 36 of Law No. 12,529/2011, allows for the classification of exploitative practices, even if they do not fit perfectly within the traditional categories of abuse of dominance.
+In addition, the interim president emphasised that the Brazilian Competition Law allows for the classification of exploitative practices, even if they do not fit perfectly within the traditional categories of abuse of dominant position.

 Access case no. 08700.003498/2019-03